 For this reason, if your Linux backup strategy simply involves copying all directories from the system to a backup server, it is unlikely that you will actually be able to recover all of your data after a failure.
 You also won’t be backing up data efficiently because a full-system backup will consume much more space than necessary.
 Continue reading

 Mac users typically have a basic backup structure using a good, native tool called “Time Machine”.
-But there are a few thoughts we want you to consider in order to make your backups more efficient and available anytime, anywhere.
-You will find the TOP-5 tips that can help you build a proper Mac backup infrastructure for personal or business needs.
+But there are a few thoughts on how to backup Mac that we want you to consider in order to make your backups more efficient and available anytime, anywhere for both personal or business needs.
 Continue reading

 CloudBerry Backup VM edition by default comes with two processor socket licenses included, meaning that you can only backup your virtual machines from tte hypervisor that has no more than two physical processors.
 If your hypervisor incorporates three or more physical processors, you'll have to purchase an extra processor socket license for each processor.
 In this article we will explain how to purchase said socket licenses and attach them to your main CloudBerry Backup VM edition license.